-AELA is holding Australia’s first Rights of Nature Tribunal in Brisbane on 22nd October 2016.
-This citizen’s tribunal will hear cases presented by citizens and Earth lawyers concerned about the destruction of ecosystems in Australia.
-To support the Tribunal and promote cultural engagement with the emerging movement around the Rights of Nature, AELA is coordinating a national arts celebration - 'Rights of Nature Australia 2016' or 'RONA16'.
-Our intention is to blend the creative re-interpretation of environmental governance with cultural responses to the rights of the natural world to flourish.
+On October 22nd, 2016, AELA held Australia’s first Rights of Nature Tribunal in Brisbane.
+The Citizens' Tribunal heard cases presented by citizens and Earth lawyers concerned about the destruction of ecosystems in Australia.
+To support the Tribunal and promote cultural engagement with the emerging movement around the Rights of Nature, AELA coordinated a national arts celebration - 'Rights of Nature Australia 2016' or 'RONA16', with the intention to blend the creative re-interpretation of environmental governance with cultural responses to the rights of the natural world to flourish.

 Please click on the links below for detailed information about RONA16: